Introduction to quantum groups: 14d. Toral conjectures

 \begin{proof} We know that the conjectures hold for $H\subset U_N$.
 The idea will be that of ``transporting'' these results, via $H\to [H]$:

 (1) Characters.
-We can pick here a maximal torus $T=\Gamma_Q$ for the compact group $H\subset U_N$, and by using the formula $[\Gamma]_Q=[\Gamma_Q]=[T]$ from Proposition 14.22 above, we obtain the result, via the identification in Theorem 14.21.
+We can pick here a maximal torus $T=\Gamma_Q$ for the compact group $H\subset U_N$, and by using the formula $[\Gamma]_Q=[\Gamma_Q]=[T]$ from Proposition 14.21 above, we obtain the result, via the identification in Theorem 14.20.

 (2) Amenability.
 There is nothing to be proved here, because $O_N^*$ is coamenable, and so are all its quantum subgroups.
-Note however, in relation with the comments made in section 3 above, that in the connected case, the Kesten measures of $G,[T]$ are intimately related.
-For some explicit formulae here, for $G=O_N^*$ itself, see \cite{bsp}.
+Note however, in relation with the various comments made in chapter 3 above, that in the connected case, the Kesten measures of $G,[T]$ are intimately related.
+For some explicit formulae here, for $G=O_N^*$ itself, see \cite{ez1}.

 (3) Growth.
-Here the situation is similar to the one for the amenability conjecture, because $[H]$ has polynomial growth. \end{proof}
+Here the situation is similar to the one for the amenability conjecture, because the quantum group $[H]$ has polynomial growth. \end{proof}

+Let us mention that the above results can be extended to the general, unitary half-classical case, by using some suitable variations of the $2\times2$ matrix models used in the above.
+We refer here to \cite{bb4} and related papers, for the most dealing with noncommutative geometry in general, where such questions were investigated.

+As a conclusion now, the theory of maximal tori developed in this chapter and in the previous one looks like something quite promising, worth some further investigation.
+Unfortunately, and as usual in mathematics and physics with new topics, things going on slowly here, with the various communities hesitating of getting into the subject, and with the unaffiliated individuals being a dying breed, in these modern times.